Configure the Trustee operator

 sockets = ["0.0.0.0:8080"]

-insecure_http = true
+insecure_http = false

 [admin]

-insecure_api = true
+insecure_api = false

 auth_public_key = "/etc/auth-secret/publicKey"